-Mary Wilson is a singer, stage performer, activist, humanitarian, author and a founding member of one of the most successful groups in recording history, The Supremes.
+Mary Wilson was a singer, stage performer, activist, humanitarian, author and a founding member of one of the most successful groups in recording history, The Supremes.
 Wilson played an active role throughout the 1960s and 1970s in creating the blueprint for future generations of black girl groups.

 Wilson performed in talent shows throughout grade school in the 1950s.
-It was through this channel that she met future Supremes groupmate, Florence Ballard.
+It was through this channel that she met future Supremes group mate, Florence Ballard.
 Milton Jenkins was the manager of the local singing group, The Primes, and he wanted to cultivate a similar female group.
 Mary joined what was originally known as The Primettes after Florence and another school friend, Betty McGlown, were first recruited.
 Diana Ross (who was then known as Diane) was Mary’s neighbor and was also asked to join.
 The singing quartet was complete in 1959.

 In 1961, The Primettes signed to Berry Gordy’s Motown label.
-Their name was changed from The Primettes to The Supremes and Betty McGlown left the group soon after.
-For the duration of the 1960s, The Supremes enjoyed twelve #1 hits including “Baby Love,” “Back in My Arms Again” and “Where Did Our Love Go.”
+Their name was changed from The Primettes to The Supremes, and Betty McGlown left the group soon after.
+For the duration of the 1960s, The Supremes enjoyed twelve #1 hits including “Baby Love,” “Back in My Arms Again,” and “Where Did Our Love Go.”
 They were one of the first girl groups to be featured in commercial endorsements and on live television shows.

 Wilson refused to let the firing of Florence Ballard in 1967 and the departure of Diana Ross in 1970 stop The Supremes’ momentum.
 Throughout several group member changes from 1970 to 1977, Wilson continued the Supremes as the co-leading vocalist and economic backbone of the trio.
 She finally left the group in 1977 to start her solo career which coincided with the end of group.
 The Supremes had a total of ten members in the span of eighteen years.
 Mary Wilson is the only member who stayed during its entire tenure.